telerik/winforms-docs/map/providers/overview.md

 # Providers Overview

-The __RadMap__ control doesn't display a map on itself, it needs a map provider from which to consume the required data.
+The __RadMap__ control needs a provider of imagery data in order to display a map.
 Currently, __RadMap__ supports the following providers:

 * [BingRestMapProvider]({%slug winforms/map/providers/bingrestmapprovider%})
 * [OpenStreetMapProvider]({%slug winforms/map/providers/openstreetmapprovider%})